Executors and Trustees

 Duties of Executors

-The duties of executors are to collect and distribute the assets of the deceased estate and distribute them to beneficiaries.
+The duties of executors are to collect the assets of the deceased estate and distribute them to beneficiaries.
 This is subject to issues such as debts, certainty that the will is the last will of the deceased, and the waiting period after the death of the testator to ensure that the beneficiaries survive the testator for 30 days (s49, Wills Act).

 Before distribution of gifts or assets, the executor is the owner of the deceased’s property.
 The executor is responsible for selling assets if there are money gifts in the will, but no money.